ogzd/CNSync/README.md

 CNSync
 ======

-File Synchronizer for CampusNet v0.0.1
+File Synchronizer for CampusNet v0.0.1 (only for DTU students currently)

 ## Usage